GriaFederico/DirectoryMonitoringSystem/README.md

   - file modification
   - file deletion.

-Whenever one of these events occurs, the program logs it in the user interface and assigns a color-coded label depending on the event type:
+Whenever one of these events occur, the program logs it in the user interface and assigns a color-coded label depending on the event type:
   - Green → file created
   - Blue → file modified
   - Red → file deleted

 The monitored directory is initially empty, and the application checks its status every 3 seconds through a timed function.

-Periodically scan the directory every 3 seconds and check whether it contains any changes, including new files, modified files, or removed files.
+Periodically it scans the directory every 3 seconds and check whether it contains any changes, including new files, modified files, or removed files.

 # Graphical User Interface (Qt-based)
 Real-time activity log window.